Zoos, Museums & Art Galleries

 The Arts Centre hosts a changing programme of exhibitions curated from the James Wallace Arts Trust Collection of over 7000 works as well as regional touring exhibitions.
 There is a cafe onsite where you can have coffee on a covered veranda overlooking the sculpture garden.

-Opening hours: Tuesday to Friday: 10am to 3pm, Saturday and Sundays: 8am to 5pm
+Opening hours: Tuesday to Friday: 9am to 3pm, Saturday and Sundays: 8am to 5pm.
+Closed on Mondays and public holidays.
+Plan your visit .

 The Auckland Domain, Parnell, Auckland, NZ